artvel/htmlr/README.md

 # htmlr = HTML resolver
-Is a light weight tool to resolve html templates into one by using `script` tag with `type="text/x-template"`.
+Is a light weight cmd tool to resolve html templates into one files by using `script` tag with `type="text/x-template"` with `{% include "template.html" %}`.

 ## Install:
 run with: